 It Starts with an Idea

 I love to daydream.
-For as long as I can remember, I have been making up stories in my head.
-Over time I have been able to learn how to develop those stories and turn them into books, short stories and scripts.
+For as long as I can remember, I have been coming up with story ideas in my head.
+Over time I have been able to learn how to develop those stories and turn them into books, short stories, and scripts.
 But before I do this, I always run the idea by people.
-I want to know that it is worth my time and effort.
-Talk to people, iron out the details, get opinions on how to improve on certain aspects, work out the main events of the story and the personalities of your characters.
+I want to know if my core concept is worth my time and effort.
+Talk to people, iron out the details, get opinions on how to improve on certain aspects, work out the main events of the story and character profiles.
+Find people to read your script with.
+You’ll see their reactions and get a better feel for what you are creating.
 Knowing and understanding your characters is incredibly important.
-You need to create their back story, not necessarily to tell the audience, but to wrap you mind around who they are and why they act the way they do.
+You need to create their back story, not necessarily to tell the audience, but to wrap your mind around who they are and why they act the way they do.
 If you can connect with the characters you create, your audience and the people you pitch your story to will as well.
-Knowing your characters well and working with people, sharing parts of your story while you are creating it and defending your reasons for why you are creating this person this way will get you used to talking about your project.
+Knowing your character’s arc well and working with people, sharing parts of your story while you are creating it, and defending your reasons for why you are creating this person this way will get you used to talking about your project.
 You’ll practice how to get people on board with what you are dreaming up and which aspects are the most important ones to tell first in order to create interest.

 Build Relationships (Network)

 The idea of going places for the purpose of schmoozing the “big dogs” gives me hiccups.
 I don’t like it.
 My personality is not so great that I can get people on board with an idea and want to work with me in the first 30 seconds of meeting me.
 My natural tendency is to reek of “sales” and nobody will even look in my direction.
 Luckily, that's not the best way to approach “pitching” anyway!
 Phew!